danieleskandar/Gaussian-Head-Viewer/README.md

 -   `max_freq`: Maximum value for frequency (inclusive).
 -   `n_clusters`: Number of hair clusters, each with strands sharing the same frequency and curling behavior.

-Finally, for faster loading of frames and reduced read operations, run the following script:
+For faster loading of frames and reduced read operations, run the following script:

 ```bash
 python utils/frame_packer.py my_path --rot_format {quat, mat}
 ```

 It takes the directory containing the files `frame_#_mean_frenet.npy`, `frame_#_rot_frenet.npy` , and `frame_#_scale_frenet.npy`.
 Specify whether the rotation is represented as a quaternion or rotation matrix (quat or mat).

+Finally, to load FLAME Gaussian models, use the `Open Head Avatar from Folder` button.
+The folder should contain two `.ply` files:

+-   `hair.ply`: Contains the hair Gaussian data (with `n_strands` and `n_gaussians_per_strand`).
+-   `head.ply`: Contains the head Gaussian data.

 ## Features